Let’s start with a tough (even for 2021) question: should you prefer email marketing, social media promotion, or short message tactics?

 Unlike emails, texts aren’t as strictly watched over by network companies.
 That’s why bounces aren’t as common for SMS marketing campaigns unless a subscriber shared a wrong number by mistake.

 As for open rates, texts take the cake compared to emails or social media as well.
 Smartphone users open 98% of SMS they get (compared to 20% for emails).
-High deliverability and engagement are among the main reasons many marketing teams still rely on SMS marketing instead of choosing trendy marketing channels.
+High deliverability and engagement are among the main reasons many marketing teams still rely on SMS marketing instead of choosing trendy digital marketing channels.
+In fact there are numerous business text messaging platforms like TextUs, for example that have sprung up in recent years.

 All the users on your list will get messages from the company.
 That’s not something you can say about emails or social media.